plentymarkets/plugin-payment-prepayment/meta/documents/user_guide_en.md

 				<b>Logo</b>
 			</td>
 			<td>
-			Select if the <strong>Standard logo</strong> of the payment method or an individual logo is displayed.
+			Select if the <strong>Standard logo</strong> of the payment method provided by the plugin or an individual logo is displayed.
 			</td>
 		</tr>
 		<tr>